|

 Road access to the park was gained from a long steel bridge that crossed The Saint John River.
 It passed over a muddy area on the north side of the island called "Sucker Flat".
 A ramp lead up on to the bridge from here.
 It's not known if this bridge and its ramp were built in conjunction with the island's exhibition or if the bridge just happened to be in a handy place and the ramp was added afterwards.

 Island Park did not have many permanent amusement devices, so each year for the exhibition, carnival rides were brought in.
 One source thought that Bill Lynch shows was the carnival provider for at least part of the park's run.
 (See Findlay's Pleasure Grounds for Lynch information.)
-Rides came to include bumper cars and a ferris wheel, along with a "house of horrors" and a fun house.
+Rides came to include bumper cars and a ferris wheel, along with a "House of Horrors" and a funhouse.
 There were games and a bingo tent.
 Because of the presentation nature of the island, and the yearly fair, it was often referred to as "Exhibition Park".

 Side shows had a bearded lady, a sword swallower, and a frozen "body" that was supposed to be a Sasquatch or similar.
 The side show also had "girlie" tents featuring burlesque shows that were the forerunner of today's strip clubs.
-In keeping with the exhibition, there were bake displays, preserves, and vegetable & animal contests similar to modern rural fairs.
+In keeping with the exhibition, there were bake displays, preserves, along with vegetable and animal contests similar to modern rural fairs.
 There were also other events that would run in the summer so a midway was often set up for such times.
 Even without any special events, the sports facilities were used throughout the warm season.

-The Railway
+The Miniature Railway

-Despite the semi-permanent nature of this midway, there was at least one permanent ride - a miniature steam railway.
-It would run during the exhibition and most other events on the island.
-The locomotive and cars for it had been built by Woodstock native Albert (Ethelbert) Wort, whom was the town's lamplighter and water works superintendent & engineer.
-Albert improved the existing systems and designed & built new equipment for the latter.
-The water plant's pumps were steam powered, so he drew upon this experience and expertise to construct a miniature railway engine and rolling stock from scratch.
+Albert improved the existing systems plus designed and built new equipment.
+The water plant's pumps were steam powered, so he drew upon this experience and expertise to construct a miniature railway locomotive and rolling stock from scratch.
 He had his own shop there where he built everything in his spare time.
 He also built and sold skis, toboggans, sleds, and pedal cars.
-(As an aside, see the article on the Woodstock Toboggan Run.)
+(As a related aside, see the article on the Woodstock Toboggan Run.)

 Starting with self-drawn plans in the 1890s, Albert built a steam locomotive, a tender, rolling stock, and a track layout - all over a period of 16 years.
-He personally did the casting & machining, with the exception of the most demanding castings, which were done at the local Dunbar Foundry.
+He personally did the casting and machining, with the exception of the most demanding castings, which were done at the local Dunbar Foundry.

 The first of what would eventually be four locomotives, was a twenty-five horsepower, 4-4-0 configuration utilizing water-tube boilers.
 It was said that this was the first rail locomotive to use such a method to produce steam.
 It ran on the mainland on a test track from the Water Works to the Saint John River bank starting no later than 1910.